onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 control layer, operators may choose to use multiple distinct controller types that manage resources in the execution environment corresponding to their assigned controlled domain such as cloud computing resources (SDN-C).
 The Virtual Function Controller (VF-C) and SO NFVO provide an ETSI NFV compliant NFV-O function that is responsible for lifecycle management of virtual services and the associated physical COTS server infrastructure.
 VF-C provides a generic VNFM capability, and both VF-C and SO NFVO integrate with external VNFMs and VIMs as part of an NFV MANO stack.

+.. important:: APP-C is an unmaintained ONAP component!

 ONAP has two application level configuration and lifecycle management modules called SDN-C and App-C. Both provide similar services (application level